Atlantis: The Lost Empire

 Narrative Framework

-This structural analysis employs systematic plot point analysis that identifies crucial turning points.
-By mapping Atlantis: The Lost Empire against these established plot points, we can identify how the filmmaker utilizes or subverts traditional narrative conventions.
-The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Atlantis: The Lost Empire within its genre.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
+By mapping Atlantis: The Lost Empire against these established plot points, we can identify how Kirk Wise utilizes or subverts traditional narrative conventions.
+The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Atlantis: The Lost Empire within the animation genre.

 Plot Points by Act